 Why it matters

 H.J.Res.
-77 is not a military aid package or a sanctions bill.
-It is a statement of U.S. policy about what map America recognizes when it talks about Ukraine.
+77 isn’t a weapons shipment or a sanctions package.
+It’s a statement about which map the United States recognizes when it talks about Ukraine.

-The resolution says the United States recognizes Ukraine’s sovereignty, independence, and territorial integrity within its internationally recognized 1991 borders.
-In plain English: Crimea and other occupied areas are still treated as Ukrainian territory, not Russian territory.
+The resolution’s title frames it as recognizing Ukraine within its internationally recognized 1991 borders.
+In plain terms: Crimea and the other occupied regions are still Ukrainian territory, not Russian.

 1